The LeadersIn Maritime Law

 Outer Continental Shelf Lands Act

-What is the outer Continental Shelf?
+What Is the Outer Continental Shelf?

-"The term 'outer Continental Shelf' means submerged lands lying seaward and outside of the area of lands beneath navigable waters…of which the subsoil and seabed appertain to the United States and are subject to its jurisdiction..."
+In August 1954, the Outer Continental Shelf Lands Act (OCSLA) was created to govern activity related to the Outer Continental Shelf (OCS).
+According to the OCSLA, "The term 'outer Continental Shelf' means submerged lands lying seaward and outside of the area of lands beneath navigable waters…of which the subsoil and seabed appertain to the United States and are subject to its jurisdiction..."

 43 USC § 1301 defines "lands beneath navigable waters" as: